tundeajayi/tundeajayi.github.io/_pages/about.md

 My intellectual communities
 ======
 <!-- The main configuration file for the site is in the base directory in [_config.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_config.yml), which defines the content in the sidebars and other site-wide features.
 You will need to replace the default variables with ones about yourself and your site's github repository.
 The configuration file for the top menu is in [_data/navigation.yml](https://github.com/academicpages/academicpages.github.io/blob/master/_data/navigation.yml).
 For example, if you don't have a portfolio or blog posts, you can remove those items from that navigation.yml file to remove them from the header.  -->
 I belong to some super cool groups.
-I am a member of Black in AI, [Masakhane](https://www.masakhane.io/) and AI Saturdays Abuja.
+I am a member of Black in AI, [Masakhane](https://www.masakhane.io/), AI Saturdays Abuja, [International Society for Knowledge Organisation, West Africa (ISKO-WA)](https://www.isko.org/) and [HausaNLP](https://www.hausanlp.org/author/tunde-ajayi/).
 I also belong to some other communities, trying to contribute to social good in my own little way.
 I have also participated in many conferences/workshops/summits, mostly virtual.

 <!-- Create content & metadata
 ------